nan-guo/sqlo/docs/index.rst

 A simple sql generation library
 +++++++++++++++++++++++++++++++

-`sqlo` is a very small library aiming to simplify SQL generation.
+`dm-core-sql-toolkit` is a very small library aiming to simplify SQL generation.

 .. include:: ../README.md